eddyerburgh/notes/docs/computer-networking/internet/ospf.md

 OSPF converts networks, routers, and links into a directed graph.
 Each edge is assigned a weight by a network administrator.
 A point-to-point connection between two routers is represented by a pair of edges, one in each direction {% cite computer-networking-top-down -l 388 %}.

 If multiple paths are equally short, OSPF splits traffic across the set.
-This is called **ECMP** (Equal Cost Multipath).
+This is called **ECMP** (Equal Cost MultiPath).

 ## Areas